 - 404 - Wrong page

-Then, all you need to do is to create a file to display when the error happens and upload it and the .htaccess file.
+All you need to do is to create a file to display when the error happens and upload it, together with the .htaccess file.

 Part 2 - .htaccess Commands